richafnu/Viva/Viva/insights/advanced/reference/supported-languages.md

 # Advanced insights language support and guidelines

-The advanced insights app in Microsoft Viva Insights is available in the languages listed below.

 The advanced insights app automatically uses your language identifier (language and region) setting, using one of the following sources:

 * Windows